CorradoLanera/gpteasyr/README.md

     output: 'This - text'
     text: 'Another example text!!!'
     output: 'Another - text'",
-  text = "Nel mezzo del cammin di nostra vita mi ritrovai per una selva oscura" ) cat(usr_prompt)
+  text = "Nel mezzo del cammin di nostra vita mi ritrovai per una selva oscura", closing = "Take a deep breath and work on the problem step-by-step."
+)
+cat(usr_prompt)
 #> Your task is to extract information from a text provided.